KenAspeling/SEN381_RedLiners/campuslearn/README.md

 - **Trevor Mutendera 577604**
 - **Johannes Cornelius Muller 578294**

 ## 🙏 Acknowledgments

 - Belgium Campus ITversity for the educational environment
 - Flutter team for the amazing cross-platform framework
 - ASP.NET Core team for the robust backend framework
 - All contributors and testers

+## 🔒 Security

+- Never commit credentials to GitHub
+- Use environment variables for secrets
+- Keep dependencies updated
+- Use HTTPS in production

 ## 📊 Status